dojo/docs/dojox/widget.rst

 =================

 Here is an up to date list of dojox.widget components.
 Note: Some of these are newly added, and appear in different versions of Dojo, so may simply be unavailable in older versions:

+* `dojox.widget.AnalogGauge <dojox/widget/AnalogGauge>`_

+   A circular gauge with a variety of indicators, used to display numerical data

+* `dojox.widget.BarGauge <dojox/widget/BarGauge>`_

+  A horizontal bar gauge with a few indicators, used to display numerical data

 * `dojox.widget.Calendar <dojox/widget/Calendar>`_